Untangling the role of temporal and spatial variations in persistance of populations: Conclusion

+The major limitation of our approach is obviously that it is quite specific to the two-patch situation.
+The general mathematical results of Katriel (continuous time) and Schreiber (discrete time) ensure that from a qualitative point of view the phenomenon of inflation (or DIG (according to Katriel's terminology) is present on any system of $N$ patches.
+In the case of two patches we have shown how the phenomenon can be can be accurately quantified.
+For more than two patches we do not know, for the moment, how to proceed but it seems likely that different assumptions about the topology of the sites (island-continent, stepping-stones, homogeneous dispersal etc...) will be necessary.
+In addition, as noted above, a better understanding of the differences and similarities of discrete and continuous time models needs to be worked on, both for reasons of mathematical aesthetics but more importantly for their biological isignificance.

-In a stimulating essay, {\em Ecological orbits, how planets move and populations grow}, Lev Ginzburg and M. Colyvan \cite {GIN04} defend the idea that exponential growth is, for population dynamics, the equivalent of the principle of inertia in classical mechanics : a population whose growth rate is unconstrained grows exponentially, just as a material body subjected to no force keeps the same speed.
-We know how the theory of the periodically forced harmonic oscillator plays a central role in many fields of physics.
-From the perspective of {\em Ecological orbits} the '' $(±1)$model'' with its inflation phenomenon could be compared to the forced harmonic oscillator with the resonance phenomenon.
+In classical mechanics, the harmonic oscillator, i.e. the linear differential equation of the second order with a constant coefficient, plays a major organizing role.
+It is a simple mathematical object that can be taught and understood very early (at the end of high school) and that opens the door to various fields : the theory of nonlinear oscillators and endogenous oscillations, the theory of forced oscillations and the phenomenon of resonance (that we could call inflation) etc. In a stimulating essay, {\em Ecological orbits, how planets move and populations grow}, Lev Ginzburg and M. Colyvan \cite{GIN04} defend the idea that exponential growth is, for population dynamics, the equivalent of the principle of inertia in classical mechanics: a population whose growth rate is not limited grows exponentially, just as a material body subjected to no force keeps the same speed.

+If their vision is correct the $(±1)$ model, in spite of its total unrealism but thanks to its mathematical simplicity, is a basic brick in the understanding of the mechanisms that govern the growth of a meta-population on various connected patches, with temporally varying growth rates.